yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 ### Caveat

 Because we *emit* warnings (instead of *throwing* errors) on resolution errors, applications can't *catch* them.
 This means that the common pattern of trying to `require` an optional peer dependency inside a try/catch block will print a warning at runtime if the dependency is missing, even though it shouldn't.
-This doesn't have any other runtime implications other than the fact that an incorrect warning that sometimes causes confusion is emitted, so it can be safely ignored.
+The only runtime implication is that such a warning can cause confusion, but it can safely be ignored.

-This is the reason why, unlike we originally planned, PnP `loose` mode **won't be** the default starting from 2.1.
-It will continue being supported as an alternative, helping in the transition to the default and recommended workflow - PnP `strict` mode.
+For this reason, PnP `loose` mode **won't be** the default starting with version 2.1 (as we originally planned).
+It will continue to be supported as an alternative, hopefully easing the transition to the default and recommended workflow: PnP `strict` mode.

-## Caveats and work-in-progress
+## Alternatives

-Over the years that led to Plug'n'Play being designed and adopted as the main install strategy, various projects came up with their own implementation of the Node Resolution Algorithm - usually to circumvent shortcomings of the `require.resolve` API.
-Such projects can be Webpack (`enhanced-resolve`), Babel (`resolve`), Jest (`jest-resolve`), Metro (`metro-resolver`), ...
+In the years leading up to Plug'n'Play being ratified as the main install strategy, other projects came up with alternative implementations of the Node Resolution Algorithm - usually to circumvent shortcomings of the `require.resolve` API.
+Examples include Webpack (`enhanced-resolve`), Babel (`resolve`), Jest (`jest-resolve`), and Metro (`metro-resolver`).
+These alternatives should be considered as superseded by proper integration with Plug'n'Play.

 ### Compatibility Table